minitool/CountLineOfCode/README.md

 ./loc.sh
 `

-Current it support `Javascript` only!
+Current it support `Javascript` only.

-And so on.
-Currently the project support only one choice.